sanchezpaco/vscode-destroyer/README.md

 This will open a new window where you can test it by running cmd/control + shift + P and select Destroy Editor!
 ```

+## Usage

+1. **Launch the Destroyer**:
+   - Press `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux) to open the command palette
+   - Type `Destroy Editor!` and select it

+2. **Select Your Weapon**:
+   - Click on one of the weapon icons in the toolbar that appears
+   - Or use number keys 1-4 to quickly switch between weapons:
+     - `1`: Bullet Mode
+     - `2`: Auto Gun Mode
+     - `3`: Hammer Mode
+     - `4`: Flamethrower Mode
+     - `5`: Bomb mode

+3. **Unleash Destruction**:
+   - Click anywhere in your code to apply the selected destruction effect
+   - Hold and drag for continuous destruction with certain weapons

+5. **Save Your Masterpiece**:
+   - Use the "Save Destruction" button to capture a screenshot of your destroyed code
+   - Share with colleagues for maximum satisfaction!

 ## Adding Your Own Destruction Effects

 ### "BUT HOW CAN I CREATE MY OWN DESTRUCTION METHODS?"
 We hear you ask!